 Due to existing shortages, PHO has compiled a list of alternative collection kits for various respiratory specimens.
 Midwives can procure any of the collection kits listed on PHO's website to collect a sample for COVID-19.
-Please be mindful of each kit's intended and alternative specimens for collection.

 Additional collection kits